hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DFH could have been created 20 years ago its been another restricted topic.

-it could have been created at any point after the sitemapmap existed.
+it could have been created at any point after the sitemap existed.

 but organizational forces prevented it